intelligentplant/AppStoreConnect.Adapters/src/DataCore.Adapter.AspNetCore/README.md

 By default, all calls to the adapter API will be authorized, as long as they meet the authentication requirements of the hosting application.
 However, you may want to apply custom authorization policies to control access to individual adapters, or to features on an adapter (for example, you may want to prevent unauthorized callers from writing values to tags).

-Custom authorization is performed by inheriting from the [FeatureAuthorizationHandler](./Authorization/FeatureAuthorizationHandler.cs) and implementing the `HandleRequirementAsync` method.
+Custom authorization is performed by the ASP.NET Core authorization model, by inheriting from the [FeatureAuthorizationHandler](./Authorization/FeatureAuthorizationHandler.cs) and implementing the `HandleRequirementAsync` method.
 In your implementation, you will be passed the adapter, and a [FeatureAuthorizationRequirement](./Authorization/FeatureAuthorizationRequirement.cs) that describes the feature that the caller is requesting access to.
 For example:

 ```csharp
 public class MyFeatureAuthorizationHandler : FeatureAuthorizationHandler {